Return to Index

 Diagnosis of Colorectal Cancer

-- Colonoscopy —A thin, lighted tube with a tiny camera attached is inserted into the rectum.
+- Colonoscopy —A thin, lighted tube with a tiny camera attached is inserted into the rectum and passed into the colon.
 The inside of the entire colon and rectum are examined.
-If a polyp or abnormal tissue is discovered, it may be removed and reviewed for further testing.
-For most patients, this is the standard for examining the colon.
+Polyps and abnormal tissue will be removed and examined under a microscope.
+For most people, this is the standard test for examining the colon and rectum.

 |Copyright © Nucleus Medical Media, Inc.|